This topic describes the basics of defining classes in InterSystems IRIS®.

 Primary Superclass

 The leftmost superclass that a subclass extends is known as its primary superclass.
-A class inherits all the members of its primary superclass, including applicable class keywords, properties, methods, queries, indices, class parameters, and the parameters and keywords of the inherited properties and inherited methods.
+A class inherits all the members of its primary superclass, including applicable class keywords, properties, methods, queries, indexes, class parameters, and the parameters and keywords of the inherited properties and inherited methods.
 Except for items marked as Final, the subclass can override (but not delete) the characteristics of its inherited members.

 Multiple Inheritance